ShoaibJalal/CourseProject/README.md

-# Project app to create location based projects having Project photo to represent.
+# Project app to create location based projects having Project Image to represent.
 React Native App

 0. This app is created from expo init my-app